rakim0/Advent-of-Code/2024/README.md

-Just an excuse to learn and use python.
+Just an excuse to learn python.